NidhitheCoder/Nodejs-crash-course/README.md

 - To install nodemon : npm install -D nodemon.
 - "npm init" create package.json.
 - To run a node js file: "node <filename.js>".
+    - npm init : generate a package.json gile
+    - npm install express : install a package locally.
+    - npm install -g nodemon : install a package globally.
+    - use node keyword to terminal helps you to run js in machine.
+- package.json helps to store all the dependencies.

 ### path module
 - Path module provides utilities for working with file and directory paths. it can be accessed using:-